 If eczema becomes wet, weepy and crusted, it may be infected and a course of antibiotics may be needed.
 Antiseptics, when applied to the skin alone or as part of a moisturizing preparation, can be helpful in stopping the growth of bugs.

 Doctors may recommend antihistamine tablets, which in some patients can be helpful.
-Those antihistamines that make people sleepy (such as chlorphenamine and hydroxyzine) are most useful and are generally given at night.
+Those antihistamines that make people sleepy (such as chlorphenamine and hydroxyzine) might be the most useful and are generally given at night.
 They have no effect on the inflammation of eczema and are helpful largely as a result of their sedating effects, reducing sleep disruption.

 - Ultraviolet light